bjk127/Tax-Fraud-and-NLP-Demo/README.md

 ## Proposal

+ * Use of text mining and NER to gather on-the-ground accounts of corruption and create a guiding framework for relevant stakeholders.

+ * Steps:
- text mining to gather on-the-ground accounts of corruption and create a guiding framework for relevant stakeholders.
-That is, I would first build a corpus of text from community platforms, news sources, and social media (e.g., Consul, Twitter, etc.) and use language features to extract entities, identify red flags, and uncover citizen engagement/whistleblowers.
+    * Build a corpus of text from community platforms, news sources, and social media (e.g., Consul, Twitter, etc.) a
+    * Language features to extract entities, identify red flags, and uncover citizen engagement/whistleblowers.

+### Why would NER be useful?
 This information would be very useful in determining culpable agents and problematic areas, such that it would be a first step in examining tax-fraud reasonableness.
 Thus, the goal would be threefold: (1) Create and analyze a corpus using a suite of NLP techniques (e.g., entity extraction, geo-tagging, pattern-matching, etc.), which could identify event type, location, date, actor/agent, number of people effected, among other pertinent variables; (2) merge these insights with relevant stakeholder partnerships; and (3) create a critical analog to drive an anti-corruption agenda forward.
 Such a model could also serve as an anti-corruption ontology of entities, distinguishing between different topics to provide a framework for stakeholders.

 ## Sample databases